Beyond Air, Inc. (XAIR) CEO Steve Lisi on Q2 2021 Results - Earnings Call Transcript

 Operator

-Greetings, and welcome to the Beyond Air Inc. Second Quarter 2021 Earnings and Corporate Update Call.
+Greetings, and welcome to Beyond Air, Inc. Second Quarter 2021 Earnings and Corporate Update Call.
 At this time, all participants are in a listen-only mode.
 A question-and-answer will follow the formal presentation.
 [Operator instructions] As a reminder, this conference is being recorded.

-It is now my pleasure to introduce your host Maria Yonkoski, Head of Investor Relations for Beyond Air.
+It is now my pleasure to introduce your host, Maria Yonkoski, Head of Investor Relations for Beyond Air.
 Thank you.
 You may begin.

 Maria Yonkoski